Losing weight after pregnancy

 Your body needs time to recover from childbirth.
 If you lose weight too soon after childbirth, it can take longer for you to recover.
 Give yourself until your 6-week checkup before trying to slim down.
 If you are breastfeeding, wait until your baby is at least 2 months old before you try to lose weight.

-Aim for a weight loss of about a pound and a half a week.
-You can do this by eating less food, and getting more exercise.
+Aim for a weight loss of about a pound and a half (670 grams) a week.
+You can do this by eating less food and getting more exercise.

 - To do this, cut out 500 calories a day from your current diet.
 Ask your doctor how many calories you need each day.

-If you're breastfeeding, you'll want to lose weight slowly.
+If you are breastfeeding, you will want to lose weight slowly.
 Weight loss that happens too fast can make you produce less milk.
-Losing about a pound and a half a week won't affect your milk supply or your health.
+Losing about a pound and a half (670 grams) a week will not affect your milk supply or your health.

 Breastfeeding makes your body burn calories.
 It helps you lose weight.
-If you're patient, you may be surprised at how much weight you lose naturally while breastfeeding.
+If you are patient, you may be surprised at how much weight you lose naturally while breastfeeding.